InterLinked1/ast-multi-dialer/README.md

 ## Compiling

-This program requires being statically linked with [CAMI](https://github.com/InterLinked1/cami).
-This is done automatically if you run `make`.
+This program requires being dynamically linked with [CAMI](https://github.com/InterLinked1/cami).
+You will need to first ensure this is built and installed on your system.

+Afterwards, you can simply run `make`.

 Before you compile, you should update these macros at the top of the file for your dialplan: